Accessing Electronic Court Records

 To access all other publicly available electronic court documents, members of the public must visit a courthouse where eFiling is available.

-• Please note: Members of the public may request paper copies of public electronic court records free of charge at the Penobscot Judicial Center in Bangor, the Business and Consumer Court in Portland, and the Lewiston District Court.
+• Please note: Members of the public may request paper copies of public electronic court records free of charge at the courts where eFiling is available.

 Access to case records that are sealed, impounded, or made nonpublic by law may only be obtained by court order.
 Persons seeking access to court records not publicly available may file a motion for access in accordance with applicable court rules of procedure.
 Any access provided will not be remote.